 No later than December 31, 2014, each Nevada community college shall establish an Institutional Advisory Council.
 On or before December 1, 2014, the Chancellor, after consultation with each college President and local stakeholders, will forward to the chair of the Board of Regents nominations for appointments to the Institutional Advisory Council.
 The chair of the Board of Regents shall appoint an advisory council for each community college, consisting of not less than seven or more than fifteen members composed of residents from the area in which the community college is located and serves.
-The elected chair of each local community college advisory council shall serve as an ex-officio advisory member on the Nevada Board of Regents Community College Committee.
-When circumstances dictate, either the college President or the chair of the college advisory council, upon consultation with the members of the council, may recommend the appointment of additional members to the Chair of the Board.
-In addition, the President of the college may request the Chair of the Board to name such ex-officio members of the college advisory council as the President may deem necessary or useful to better serve the purposes of the council.
+The elected chair of each local community college advisory council shall serve as an ex-officio advisory member on the Nevada Board of Regents Community College advisory council, upon consultation with the members of the council, may recommend the appointment of additional members to the Chair of the Board.
+In addition, the President of the college advisory council as the President may deem necessary or useful to better serve the purposes of the council.